 The squad then hosted a fancy dinner for them at Bistro 57 in the Aliante Casino before heading to the homecoming dance.
 The squad actually rolled out a red carpet to receive the pair as they reached the school.
 The teenagers were overcome with emotion as the squad kept handing out the surprises.
 The night included a lot of emotional crying and tears for Daniel and Kylie.
 At one point, Daniel said, "Very cool, Mama is so proud of me."
 The Surprise Squad revealed that the surprises didn't end just yet and announced that they were going to send Kylie, Daniel, and their families to Disneyland.

-The heartwarming news went viral and United Nissan in Las Vegas gave a $10,000 scholarship to Daniel, so he could fulfill his dream of going to college and becoming a chef.
+The heartwarming news made rounds on the internet and United Nissan in Las Vegas gave a $10,000 scholarship to Daniel, so he could fulfill his dream of going to college and becoming a chef.
 They also surprised Kylie with a car.
 “All you had to do was watch the [original] news story that aired, and you saw a young lady with a huge heart, and she was inspirational,” said Don Forman, the owner of United Nissan, referring to the motivation for the grand gesture.

 It just goes to show that a simple act of kindness that can change the lives of people.
 Fronius didn't do any of it for the attention or the rewards but just wanted to make a classmate feel valued for the amazing person he is and that goes a long way.
 Many lauded the parents for raising such kind kids.
 "Glad to see someone is raising their kids right," wrote one person.
 Another person commented, "My mom so happy for me" - Daniel, not just your mom is happy for you.
 The entire world is happy for you."